khteh/Node.JSRestAPI/README.md

 # Node.JS API Server
 Teachers need a system where they can perform administrative functions for their students.
 Teachers and students are identified by their email addresses.
+Unit tests using mocha framework with char assertion library.

 # Installation
 ## Database: